 By Terry Trucco

 Rooms veer from teeny to palatial in size.
-The lobby is a welcome respite if you wind up in one of the former.
+All the more reason for a gorgeous lobby that offers a welcome respite if you wind up in one of the former.

 Rooms: The exterior oozes history, but inside, the rooms have been yanked into the 21st century.
 The standard queen-bed room I saw was big enough for two with a wood floor (yes!) — and some style, if the prevailing high-headboard-white-sheet look is for you.
 The Belleclaire’s take comes in tufted red leather with throw pillows added for additional color on the snowy bed.
 A wall-mounted flatpanel LG TV faced the bed, and a large framed mirror leaned nonchalantly against the wall by the window.
 The bathroom, newly done in small, drab olive green tiles, had a tub/shower combo and was surprisingly large.